Vision

 Associate Professor Jeff Ayton

-Jeff is the Chief Medical Officer of the Australian Antarctic Division and leads Human Biology Medicine and Research for Australia’s Antarctic Program (AAP).
-Since 2002, Jeff has been responsible for comprehensive medical, surgical and dental services across the AAP.
-Jeff holds adjunct positions at both UTAS and James Cook universities.
-Jeff wintered at Casey Station as an Antarctic Medical Practitioner in 1992, is a past President of the Australian College of Rural and Remote Medicine and is Founding Director of CARMM and current CARMM Council Chair.
+Jeff is the Chief Medical Officer of the Australian Antarctic Division and leads Human Biology Medicine and Research for Australia's Antarctic Program (AAP).
+Since 2002, Jeff has been responsible for comprehensive medical, surgical and dental services for the AAP.
+Jeff is Australian delegate to SCAR COMNAP Joint Expert Group of Human Biology and Medicine.
+He holds Adjunct Associate Professorship at UTAS College of Health and Medicine.

 View Jeff’s profile on LinkedIn